Master of Arts (MA) in

-Whether you currently work or want to work in a corporate office, fitness facility, hospital, school, nonprofit organization or another area, the online MA in Health Studies with a focus in Health Promotion can equip you to lead others toward a healthy lifestyle.
+Whether you currently work or want to work in a corporate office, fitness facility, hospital, school, nonprofit organization or another area, the online MA in Health Studies can equip you to lead others toward a healthy lifestyle.
 You can help individuals, groups and communities achieve their health goals.

 In this 30-hour program designed for working adults, you will learn to effectively plan, implement and evaluate health education and promotion programs.

 - Other Program SpecificsEligibility to sit for either the Certified Health Education Specialist (CHES) exam or the Master Certified Health Education Specialist (MCHES) exam